 - Pay-in-four services (Klarna, Afterpay), which charge no interest, require a 25% deposit, and operate without credit checks or reporting to credit bureaus.

-How to Help Avoid 3 Pitfalls in These Plan:
+How to Help Avoid 3 Pitfalls with the BNPL Trend

 Check the terms of the loans on the lender’s website, which are typically laid out on a support or FAQ page, or call and ask.
 Look out for how late fees are imposed and what happens if you miss a payment.
 Double-check if late or missed payments are reported to a credit bureau, possibly negatively affecting your credit score.
 Make sure you are getting the rules for the specific type of loan you are using since some lenders provide more than one type of financing program.
 Affirm, for example, offers loans of varying lengths, and the terms and interest rates can vary by retailer and your credit profile.